townsean/trijam-168/README.md

 # trijam-168
-Source code for Ashley's Trijam #168 entry.
+Source code for [Ashley's Trijam #168 entry](https://thecodingcouple.itch.io/swingin-pinata).
 The theme is "Don't hurt nobody."

 [Trijam](https://itch.io/jam/trijam-168) is a weekly game jam where the goal is to create a game in under 3 hours of development time.
+Didn't quite make the 3 hour deadline, fortunately, the game jam allows for overtime.

+Total Dev + Asset Creation Time: ~5 hours.

 ## Synopsis